 The structure of the W4 follows five sections in total.
 However, section numbers One and Five implies on employees.
 Moreover, filling out the remaining part helps the employer determine the exact amount to be withheld from the employee’s yearly income.

-Some mandatory details includes:
+Some mandatory details include:

 • Name